nasa/dorado-scheduling/README.md

         $ export GUROBI_HOME=/Library/gurobi901/mac64

-### To prepare the base problem

-Generate a base problem once that you will reuse for every sky map and every orbit.

-3. Generate the base problem by running the following command:

-        $ dorado-scheduling-prepare model.lp.zst

-This will take 5-10 minutes and will generate a file that is about 200 MB in size.

 ### To generate an observing plan

-4. Generate an observing plan for the included example sky map:
+3. Generate an observing plan for the included example sky map:

-        $ dorado-scheduling model.lp.zst examples/6.fits -o examples/6.ecsv
+        $ dorado-scheduling examples/6.fits -o examples/6.ecsv

-    This will take 5-10 minutes and will use about 16 GB of memory at peak.
+    This will take 3 minutes and will use about 10 GB of memory at peak.

-5. Print out the observing plan:
+4. Print out the observing plan:

         $ cat examples/6.ecsv
         # %ECSV 0.9